-Inmates / defendants / respondents incarcerated in a Kansas correction facilities are subject to the practices of the institution's rules and regulations.
+Inmates / defendants / respondents / witnesses incarcerated in a Kansas correctional facility are subject to the practices of the institution's rules and regulations.
 Process Servers who are tasked with the job of serving inmates in a Kansas facility with service of process can only perform their duties and services with the guidance and approval of the facility managers and in many situations, the approval of the warden.

 Federal correctional Institutions located in Kansas are the homes for inmates who have been convicted of a wide range of charges.
 Estimates and records indicate all federal prisons house over 220,000 inmates.

 Many people familiar with the federal corrections system in Kansas refer to federal prisons as a penitentiary.
 Penitentiary is synonymous with prison and/or jail, these names actually mean the same.
 The number of sentenced inmates entering federal prisons facilities in Kansas each day is far less than the number of people who are delivered to its jails.

 Private Process Servers throughout Kansas deliver legal documents and civil lawsuits to inmates.
 Actually, federal prisons grant Process Servers access to inmates by appointment only and are easier to coordinate service of process services than Kansas state run prisons.

 Address: 400 State Ave., Rm 131

 City: Kansas City

 Address: 401 S. Emporia